 The Saatva Lineal is a high-quality adjustable base with some great advanced features.
 Save $100 on the base or save $200 when you pair with a mattress!

 Best for Heavy People

-What Makes The Nectar Adjustable Frame Stand Out?
+What Makes the Nectar Adjustable Frame Stand Out?

 - The base pairs well with the Nectar, Nectar Premier, Nectar Premier Copper, and any mattress fit for an adjustable base.

-Read the full Nectar Adjustable Frame review
+Read our full Nectar Adjustable Frame review.

 The Nectar Adjustable Base is a great value and boasts some excellent extra features.
 Click the button to get $399 of free accessories included.